CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

 # Face_Recognition_Doorcam
-This is a set of modified python programs that can be executed on a Win10 PC, Raspberry Pi or Jetson Nano.
+These python programs can be executed on:
+- Win10 PC
+- Raspberry Pi
+- Jetson Nano.

 The execution of these programs enable:
 - Face recognition from video images seen from a Webcam